ZackClements/CampusCrowd/README.md

 -

-To run the application (from within the local directory) run the following command:
+To run the application (from within the root directory) run the following command:

 nodemon app (or) node app